This page refers to the

 case_sensitiveparameter that is part of a model.

 case_sensitivecan also be used as part of an Explore, described on this documentation page.

 case_sensitivecan also be used as part of a dimension or filter field as described on this documentation page

 AcceptsA Boolean (

-case_sensitive determines whether filters will be treated as case sensitive for a given model.
-All filters related to the model are impacted, including those added in the Explore UI, Dashboard UI, a filter field, or a measure’s
+case_sensitive determines whether filters will be treated as case-sensitive for a given model.
+All filters related to the model are impacted, including those added in the Explore UI, the Dashboard UI, a filter field, or a measure’s

 case_sensitive works by adjusting the